 aigon config set --global security.mergeGateStages.featureClose '["gitleaks"]'ESLint security plugin

-For web and api profiles, aigon init recommends installing eslint-plugin-security for additional static analysis during development.
+For web and api profiles, the first-run bootstrap of aigon apply recommends installing eslint-plugin-security for additional static analysis during development.